artur-ciocanu/launch.en/help/extension-reference/web/adobe-client-data-layer/adobe-client-data-layer.md

 ## Extension View

-The extension view provides you with the possibility to change the name of the datalayer.
+The extension view provides you with the possibility to change the name of the data layer.
-By default the ACDL script will create a new datalayer with the variable name "adobeDataLayer".
+By default the ACDL script will create a new data layer with the variable name "adobeDataLayer".
 Setting a new name will provide you the possibility to use a specific name for it.

 The name that you have set will be instantiated when Launch is loaded.

-**Be careful**: The adobeDataLayer object is still being insantiated and then being duplicated to the new variable name you have selected.
+**Be careful**: The adobeDataLayer object is still being instantiated and then being duplicated to the new variable name you have selected.

 ## Events